-There have been some studies and data developed that show B12 shots may help with weight loss, through several proposed pathways.
-It is well-established that B12 injections can help suppress or reduce appetite, which in turn means some people taking B12 injections tend to eat less.
-Naturally, that reduced caloric intake makes it easier to lose weight.
-B12 shots also boost metabolism, meaning the calories you do consume are burned faster, and making your body more likely to consume some fat stores for energy.
+Some studies and data show B12 shots may help with weight loss through several proposed pathways.
+B12 shots also boost metabolism in those who are B12 deficient, meaning the calories you consume are burned faster, making your body more likely to consume some fat stores for energy.
 Additionally, the higher levels of energy provided by B12 shots enable more intensive and/or longer work-outs and exercise, which in turn burns more calories, and thus promotes weight loss.

 Is a B12 injection better than a pill?

 For some people, the thought of a shot or injection fills them with fear.
-If you have a needle phobia, then a pill is probably a better choice than an injection for B12.
-However, for the vast majority of people, absent a needle phobia, a B12 shot is usually a better choice.
+If you have a needle phobia, then a pill is probably a better choice than injection for B12.
+However, for most people, absent a needle phobia, a B12 shot is usually a better choice for reversing B12 deficiency.
 Absorption of nutrients ingested orally can vary quite a bit based on your specific gut microbiome.
 In addition, absorption through digestion tends to become more irregular or inefficient with age.
-To ensure you are getting a sufficient amount of B12, both a diet with significant B12 food sources, and regular B12 injections are recommended.
+To ensure you are getting a sufficient amount of B12, both a diet with significant B12 food sources and regular B12 injections are recommended.
 In short, if for whatever reason a pill is your only option, then go for it.
 But, when injections are a possibility for you, they tend to deliver a greater amount of B12 more effectively into your body, meaning you can realize more dramatic positive health effects.

-While it may be cliché, we’ve saved the best news for last: B12 injections are incredibly safe.
-There is no upper limit on daily B12 intake, and therefore no meaningful risk of overdosing.
 Getting regular B12 injections, in the amount and frequency recommended by a doctor or trained medical professional, can do a world of good for your body, and that goes double for aging adults.
-Even without a true B12 deficiency, the number of ways it can improve bodily functions and boost your health are astounding.
-One or two rare health conditions contraindicate B12 injections or supplementation, but assuming you don’t suffer from those, then it’s very likely that B12 shots may be just what you need to fight the signs and symptoms of aging, and maximize your physical and mental health.
+One or two rare health conditions contraindicate B12 injections or supplementation but assuming you don’t suffer from those, then it’s very likely that B12 shots may be just what you need to fight the signs and symptoms of aging, and maximize your physical and mental health.

 ALSO READ – How to Stay Healthy with Age